lenymo/newmarket-village/readme.md

 ## How to use this

+Once this repo is cloned, run the following terminal command from the project root:

+    $ npm install

-This project is powered by gulp but can be run via npm commands.
+The project is powered by gulp but can be run via npm commands:

     $ npm start

     $ npm run build

+Alternatively it can be run via gulp as follows:

+    $ gulp

+    $ gulp build

 ---